- 1. These terms

 14.1 Where to find the price for the product.
 For goods, the price of the product will be the price indicated on the order pages when you placed your order or in any written correspondence if an order is made outside the website or Platform.
-For services or digital content such as video subscriptions, the price will depend on the service or digital content being purchased.
+For services or digital content such as videos, the price will depend on the service or digital content being purchased.
 See Clause 14.2 - 14.3 for further information.

-14.4 Reasonable care to ensure price is correct.
+14.5 Reasonable care to ensure price is correct.
 We take all reasonable care to ensure that the price of the product advised to you is correct.
-However please see Clause 14.6for what happens if we discover an error in the price of the product you order.
+However please see Clause 14.7 for what happens if we discover an error in the price of the product you order.

 14.8 Our right of set-off if you are a business customer.
 If you are a business customer you must pay all amounts due to us under these terms in full without any set-off, counterclaim, deduction or withholding (other than any deduction or withholding of tax as required by law).

 14.9 We can charge interest if you pay late.
 If you do not make any payment to us by the due date we may charge interest to you on the overdue amount at the rate of 2% a year above the base lending rate of Bank of England from time to time.
 This interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
 You must pay us interest together with any overdue amount.